 In its first-quarter performance update this morning, the European investor revealed its net asset value had grown to 628p per share over the year, representing a total return of 4.1 per cent as of the end of June.

-The firm noted that £68m was generated by foreign exchange gain, and that one per cent movements in the euro and the US dollar would result in total return movements of £37m and £7m respectively.
+The firm noted that £68m was generated by foreign exchange gain, and that a one per cent movement in the euro and US dollar would result in a total return movement of £37m and £7m respectively.

 “This was another good quarter for 3i and our portfolio of international investments is performing well against an improving economic backdrop,” said chief executive Simon Borrows.

 “We completed or signed four new investments in Germany, the Netherlands and the US and some £250m of divestments.”

 The completed new investments included £172m in Dutch optician Hans Anders, £104m in German lighting shop Lampenwelt and £136m in German automotive component supplier Formel D, while a deal of around $136m (£104.51m) with US medical device manufacturer Cirtec is expected to close by September.

 Read more: FTSE 100-listed 3i takes a step back from “pretty aggressive” UK private equity market